 What is a UPS?

 Many Uninterruptible Power Supplies can also protect against other common power problems, such as power spikes or a reduction in the input voltage.
-They come in a range of sizes, and are relatively inexpensive and easy to setup.
+In addition, they come in a range of sizes and are relatively inexpensive and easy to set up.